Lambda Theta Nu: Ongoing growth

 Lambda Theta Nu has established 44 chapters since it began.
 Members are chosen on the basis of academic achievement (a 2.6 GPA is required to remain a member in good standing, and academic workshops are required by each chapter.)
 Along with academics, philanthropy and service are woven into its programming.

-Perhaps surprising, and in a nod to the organizations' Hispanic roots, Lambda Theta Nu members regularly perform step dances with machetes to symbolize their culture and the strength of Latina Women.
-"Strolling" or "Party Walking is another widely enjoyed event, performed in unison to rhythmic beats; the sorority competes for the best step and stroll performances in nationally competition.
-The sorority explains it was first introduced to step dancing by Delta Sigma Theta, an historically African-American sorority, in 1987.
+Lambda Theta Nu members regularly perform step dances with machetes.
+"Strolling" or "Party Walking" is another widely enjoyed event, performed in unison to rhythmic beats; the sorority competes for the best step and stroll performances in competitions nationally.
+The sorority claims it was first introduced to step dancing by Delta Sigma Theta, an historically African-American sorority, in 1987.

 The sorority maintains a national alumnae association, the National Association of Lambda Alumnae.

 In 1998 the sorority was a founding member of the National Association of Latino Fraternal Organizations (NALFO).

+Symbols

+The sorority's colors are silver, burgundy, and white.
+Its symbol is the rose.